Originally Posted: Oct 7, 2014

 8. Alumni associations for graduates of all HBCUs

-Though most schools have their own individual alumni associations, there are also several alumni associations which graduates of any HBCU can join, such as the National HBCU Alumni Association, the DC Metro HBCU Alumni Alliance, and the Atlanta HBCU Alumni Alliance, just to name a few.
-Such organizations can give you valuable networking opportunities throughout your career.
+Though most schools have their own individual alumni associations, there are also several country-wide or regional alumni associations that graduates of any HBCU can join, such as the National HBCU Alumni Association, the DC Metro HBCU Alumni Alliance, and the Atlanta HBCU Alumni Alliance, just to name a few.
+Such organizations can give you valuable networking opportunities throughout your career while offering the advantage of alumni benefits offered specifically at your school.

 9. Scholarships and grants

-If college costs are a concern for you, you’ll be happy to hear that there are many scholarships and grants available for African American students in general and HBCU students in particular—and best of all, you can start finding them right now with the CollegeXpress scholarship search!
+If college costs are a concern for you, you’ll be happy to hear that there are many scholarships and grants available for Black students in general and for students attending HBCUs in particular.
+Use important search terms like "HBCUs," "Historically Black Colleges," "Black students," and more when looking for awards to ensure you're finding the right opportunities for you.

 10. You’ll be in good company